Pesisir Barat Regency: History

 Umpu Ratu Selalau Sanghyang Sangun Gukhu, born on the 21st of Ramadhan 828 Hijri (equivalent to the 9th of April 1425 AD) and died in 962 Hijri, was a prominent figure as a Mujahid Spreader of Islam and the Sultan of Kepaksian Pernong Sekala Brak, residing in the Istana Gedung Dalom Batu Brak.

 Queen Umpu Selalau Shangyang Sangun Gukhu was laid to rest in the Tambak Bata cemetery.
-An evidence of her legacy in Krui Pesisir Barat Regency is the footprint engraved on a stone called Maqom Selalau.
-This stone marks the location where she convened and vanquished the ruler of Bunian Matu.
-Maqom Selalau has since served as a significant landmark in the region, stretching from the sugarcane fields along the Limau River Kingdom to the Kepaksian Nyerupa area.
+An evidence of her legacy in Krui Pesisir Barat Regency is the footprint engraved on a stone called Maqom Selalauhehis stone marks the location where sis said to have honforontedned asefetedhed the ruler of Bunian Matu.
+Maqom Selalau has since served as a significant landmark in the regioThe area n, stretching from the sugarcane fields along the Limau River Kingdom to the Kepaksian Nyerupa area.
 It extends from Maqom to Suwoh, Tanggamus Regency, Lampung Selatan Regency, and Batu Brak, which encompasses the area of Kepaksian Pernong Sekala Brak.

-Pesisir Barat Regency was formally established in 2012 under the Republic of Indonesia Law Number 22 of 2012 regarding the Establishment of the West Coastal Regency in Lampung Province (State Gazette of the Republic of Indonesia 2012 Number 231 Supplement to State Gazette Number 5364).
+Pesisir Barat Regency was formally established in 2012 under the Republic of Indonesia Law Number 22 of 2012 concerning the Establishment of the West Coastal Regency in Lampung Province (State Gazette of the Republic of Indonesia 2012 Number 231, Supplement to State Gazette Number 5364).

 Prior to the establishment of the West Coastal Regency as stipulated in the aforementioned law, it was part of the West Lampung Regency administered from Liwa.